Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 This process involves several steps, including tree traversal, state creation, and managing state transitions.
 The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.

-**The first step** transforms flow control constructs (such as if, switch, loops, and awaits) in the expression tree into a state tree that can be used to generate a flattened goto state machine.
+**The first step** in this process transforms flow control constructs (such as if, switch, loops, and awaits) in the expression tree into a state tree that can be used to generate a flattened goto state machine.
 This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.
 This step also identifies variables that persist across state transitions.

-## GotoTransformerVisitor
+## Implementation Overview

 The `GotoTransformerVisitor` is responsible for traversing the expression tree and transforming its flow control constructs into
 state machine nodes that use goto operations.
 This is where flow control constructs like conditionals, switches, and loops are turned into labeled states.
 The conversion to a state node structure enables the state machine to correctly represent the original control flow while allowing for asynchronous execution that must suspend and resume operations.

 ### Traversing the Expression Tree
-The visitor pattern is employed to traverse the expression tree and create the state node representation.
+The Expression visitor pattern is employed to traverse the expression tree and create the state node representation.
 Each expression in the expression tree is visited and potentially transformed into one or more state nodes.

-### Understanding the StateContext
+### The StateContext
-The `GotoTransformerVisitor` uses a `StateContext` to manage the collection of state nodes that are created durring the expression visit, and to track the transitions between them.
+`GotoTransformerVisitor` uses a `StateContext` to manage the collection of state nodes that are created durring the expression visit, and to track the transitions between them.
 The context keeps track of branching nodes, await continuations, and variables, and links states into a tree based goto flow that will be used to generate the final state machine.